aleCombi/Hedgehog2.jl/README.md

 - `examples/` - Standalone Julia scripts for various pricing scenarios
 - `examples/notebooks/` - Jupyter and Pluto notebooks for interactive exploration (in progress)

-These examples cover various use cases from basic option pricing to advanced calibration scenarios and are designed to help you get started with the library.
+These examples cover various use cases from basic option pricing to calibration scenarios and are designed to help you get started with the library.